BogdanDIA/gr-dvbt/README.md

 The baseband samples can be sent to USRP N210 on TX and received with another USRP N210 on RX.
 The decoder/encoder consumes a lot of processing power and therefore the realtime functionality will depend on the available computing power.
 On my computer - Sandybridge 2600K - it is possible to send and receive in realtime the stream.

 The encoder/decoder currently works with gnuradio 3.7.2.x and 3.6 (if taken from Gnuradio_v_3_6 tag) but it is not dependent heavily on it.
 There is also a list of todo tasks in TODO.txt.

+The rational resampler adds a lot of noise on receiving and that is why the AWGN noise source is mixed over the signal when doing back to back testing.
+If no TS file is decoded it may need to play with the level of the noise source.
+For transmission over real channel the resampler seems to work ok.

 The dvb-t module requires SSE2 SIMD instructions available in the processor.
 If the SSE2 is not available then illegal instruction will be seen at runtime.